riceissa/issarice.com/wiki/extracting-beliefs-from-public-statements.md

 I make some observations on my frustration with trying to extract people's beliefs from their public statements.
-This is not intended to be comprehensive or representative of reality, but more to snapshot my current thinking.
+This is not intended to be comprehensive or representative of reality, but more to snapshot my current thinking/framing.

 For various reasons, I have a need to understand what people think of various topics (where it matters *who* says them, not just the ideas contained in their